Environmental Management System and Its Benefits

 Requirements of ISO 14001 Certification

-The key objective of EMS is to enhance the environmental performance, Fulfillment of compliance obligation, achieve the organizational EMS objectives, reduce pollution at the workplace etc..
+The key objective of EMS is to enhance environmental performance, Fulfillment of compliance obligations, achieve the organizational EMS objectives, reduce pollution at the workplace, etc.

-ISO 14001 emphases on process approach that enables an organization to plan its processes and their interactions Considering the PDCA model.
+ISO 14001 emphasizes on process approach that enables an organization to plan its processes and their interactions Considering the PDCA model.

-The primary requirements are to identify Environmental Aspects and its Impact over the environment and organizations control over it, identify the operational control to reduce the impact, implement admin, engineering control to minimize the impact, comply to the applicable legal requirements and to its conditions The success of an environmental management system depends on commitment from all levels and functions of the organization, led by top management.
+The primary requirements are to identify Environmental Aspects and their Impact on the environment and the organization’s control over it, identify the operational control to reduce the impact, implement admin, and engineering control to minimize the impact, comply with the applicable legal requirements, and to its conditions The success of an environmental management system depends on commitment from all levels and functions of the organization, led by top management.

 Documents required for ISO 14001 Certification.

 - EMS Manual

 - Environmental Policy

 - Internal/external issues

 - Needs and expectations of interested parties